-Facebook Watch is adding clips from the CBS late night lineup
+Facebook Watch is adding clips from the CBS late-night lineup

 By June of last year, YouTube Red (Alphabet’s subscription service) had racked up 250 million views.

-Colbert also posts basically the entirety of its show to YouTube and CBS has its own premium service in CBS All-Access.
+Colbert also posts basically the entirety of its show to YouTube, and CBS has its own premium service in CBS All-Access.
 So Watch isn’t the only place that viewers can see Colbert’s full-throated criticism of the current administration — it’s just the latest.

 0